unibo-dtm-se-energyanalyticsdashboard/artifact/README.md

   * Default mode (no flag) → Last 10 days of data.
 * Data persistence in a structured PostgreSQL database.
 * Interactive analytics dashboard built with Plotly Dash.
+* Integrated logging for monitoring pipeline execution and debugging.
+* Automated testing for ingestion, pipeline, and dashboard components.

 ---